Shinn413/fertility-rate-analysis-with-econs-data/README.md

 6. Perform KNN imputation to fill any missing values in the merged_df DataFrame.
 This is done by first instantiating a KNNImputer with a specific number of neighbors      (e.g., 3).
 Then, the KNNImputer is fitted and used to transform the data.

 ### Model Development
-(Describe the process of developing the MLP model, including hyperparameter tuning using Grid Search.)

-## Results
+## Conclusion
-(Summarize the main findings of the project, including any insights or recommendations based on the analysis.)

 ## Usage
 To reproduce the analysis and results, follow these steps:

 1. Clone this repository: `https://github.com/Shinn413/fertility-rate-analysis-with-econs-data`
 2. Install the required packages: (List any required packages and their installation commands, e.g., `pip install pandas numpy scikit-learn`)
-3. Open the Jupyter notebook: `jupyter notebook Fertility_rate_analysis_with_econs_data.ipynb`
+3. Open the Jupyter notebook: `SC1015.ipynb`
 4. Run the cells in the Jupyter notebook to perform the analysis and generate the results.
-5. View the presentation slides in the `Fertility_rate_analysis_with_econs_data.ppt` file for an overview of the project and its findings.
+5. View the presentation slides in the `SC1015.ppt` file for an overview of the project and its findings.